matiasnisula/cinemaAPI/README.md

 ```
 docker compose -f docker-compose.dev.yml down --volumes
 ```
-Image uses volume to persist data (bind to directory postgres-data in local filesystem).
+Image uses volume to persist data (binded to directory postgres-data in local filesystem).
 This may cause some permission issues.
 It's possible to give all users read permissions (Linux) with
 ```
 (sudo) chmod -R a+r postgres-data/